VP-26 Tridents Attend Yokota Japanese - American Friendship Festival 2026

-U.S. Navy Sailors, assigned to Patrol and Reconnaissance (VP) 26, give a gift to U.S. Air Force Col. Richard McElhaney, 374th Airlift Wing commander, during the Yokota Air Base Japanese - American Friendship Festival 2026 at Yokota Air Base, Japan, May 17, 2026.
+U.S. Navy Naval Aircrewman (Operator) 2nd Class Jacob Forshee, assigned to Patrol and Reconnaissance (VP) 26, speaks with visitors during the Yokota Air Base Japanese - American Friendship Festival 2026 at Yokota Air Base, Japan, May 16, 2026.
 The Yokota Friendship Festival is an annual event held at Yokota Air Base to celebrate U.S.-Japan relations and strengthen ties with the local community.
 VP-26 is forward deployed to U.S. 7th Fleet.
 U.S. 7th Fleet, the Navy's largest forward-deployed numbered fleet, routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class William Bennett IV)

 |Date Taken: